Party discipline: Strong party discipline

+In Marxism-Leninism

-The term has a somewhat different meaning in Marxist–Leninist political systems such as the People's Republic of China.
-In this case party discipline refers to actual administrative sanctions such as fines or expulsion that the Chinese Communist Party can impose on its members for actions such as corruption or disagreeing with the party.
+In Marxist–Leninist political systems democratic centralism refers to strong party discipline with actual sanctions such as fines or expulsion from the Communist Party imposed on its members for disagreeing with the party.

 Other examples of even stronger party discipline include the French Section of the Workers' International and the French Communist Party which demand near absolute conformity to maintain party membership and good standing.

+Other

 Party discipline tends to be increasingly strong in countries that employ the Westminster parliamentary system, such as the United Kingdom, Canada, Australia, New Zealand.
 The Australian Labor Party, for example, requires absolute solidarity with caucus decisions.
-Apart from extremely rare examples of a Conscience vote, voting against the decision of the caucus will result in expulsion from the party entirely if internal discussions fail to dissuade the member from crossing the floor.
+Apart from extremely rare examples of a conscience vote, voting against the decision of the caucus will result in expulsion from the party entirely if internal discussions fail to dissuade the member from crossing the floor.
 Even in parties with no such requirement like the conservative Liberal Party of Australia, discipline remains strong and defections against the party are very rare.

 In India, party discipline in regards to voting is strong enough that a vote by the legislature against the government is understood, by convention, to cause the government to "collapse".
-Thus, it is rare for members to vote against the wishes of their party.
-Party leaders in such governments often have the authority to expel members of the party who violate the party line.
+Party leaders in such governments also often have the authority to expel members of the party who violate the party line.

 Within the United Kingdom, the devolved Scottish Parliament uses the mixed member proportionality system of voting and so party discipline tends to be high.
 That is especially true for list MPs, who do not represent an electorate; (as if they do not vote along the party line) they risk staunch discipline.
 However research does show that proportional voting systems do result in constituent representatives engaging more with their respective ridings while regional (list) MP's often spend more time legislating.